afterxleep/afterxleep.github.io/_posts/2020-07-14-creating-a-launch-screen-with-swift-ui.md

 You can use any named color from your Asset Catalog, which allows you to define colors for Both Light and Dark mode.
 Just set the value to the color name in your Asset Catalog.
 No quotes or anything extra is needed.

 ### Image Name
 This option allows you to add an image from your asset catalog.
-It will be centered on the screen by default, and you can use different scaled (@2x, @3x) versions.
+It will be centered on the screen by default, and you can use  scaled (@2x, @3x) versions.
 The image is displayed on top of the specified background color, and it can include an alpha channel (PNG) for transparency.
 (See example below)

 ### Image respects safe area insets
 In case the image exceeds the device screen size, setting this to NO will allow it to go over safe areas (top and bottom) and cover the entire screen.
 "NO" is the default behavior.